evanlanester/PRTG-Uptime-SLA/README.md

+### This Project is being reworked!

+I am so sorry for the lack of support and updates.
+I will be reviewing this and doing a significant overhaul to this project.

 # PRTG Uptime SLA
 [PRTG Network Monitor](https://www.paessler.com/prtg) doesn't support any kind of System Uptime Sensors by Default, so I created the following three scripts to provide you with the Average Uptime of all sensors in your PRTG Network Monitor Deployment.